kadzema/matplotlibPyber/Readme.md

 # Pyber
+- The average fare is the greatest in rural cities, but also represents the smallest percentage of total fare, number of rides and number of drivers.
+If fare rate were lower in rural areas, would ride count increase?
+- Increased ride count is positively correlated with increased driver count.
-- If Pyber rates are consistent across city types, then the data suggests that the average ride length is shorter in urban cities than suburban cities.
+- Pyber employs three times as many drivers in urban cities than in suburban and rural cities combined

 ```python